harding/old-docs-history-bitcoin.org/en/developer-guide.md

 The following subsections will describe a variety of Bitcoin contracts already in use.
-Because contracts deal with real people, not just transactions, they are framed in story format.
+Because contracts deal with real people, not just transactions, they are framed below in story format.

 Besides the contract types described below, many other contract types have been proposed.
 Several of them are collected on the [Contracts